steviebeenz/BubbleAnticheatReborn/README.md

 Scaffold causes a ton of lag, so its seperated.
 Only add scaffold if you need it or have a powerful cpu or low amounts of players.

-If you have a minehut server or a 1.8.x to 1.15.x server use "bubble.sk", if you have a 1.8.9 server use "bubble189.sk"!

 If you find any errors please make sure to open an issue

 ## **IMPORTANT // ERROR FIXES**